 “The EIRA technology platform and Inspire Clean Energy’s Investment Model O&M strategy helped a 10 MW plant in Andhra Pradesh see a reduction in unplanned inverter downtime by 23%”VEH GLOBAL

 However, using all these solar automation tools can also entail significant costs.
-But of robotics, drones, and other automated tools reapplied on a certain minimum scale and across regions, it may prove to be cost-effective in terms of total efficiency gains.
+As robotics, drones, and other automated tools are reapplied on a certain minimum scale and across regions, it may prove to be very cost-effective in terms of total efficiency gains.
 As more and more companies invest in automation, a more focused O&M strategy can be devised.

 As the segment becomes more technology-driven, the composition of the total cost is likely to shift from personnel to digital soon.
 As per estimates, the share of personnel in the total cost will come down to 17% and the expenditure on digital equipment will comprise more than 50% of the total cost by 2028.
 It is believed that if the current pace of automation is maintained, the majority of the O&M activities will be carried out through AI-enabled field assistants instead of manpower.